helidon-io/helidon/docs/mp/cors/cors.md

 ## Overview

-The [cross-origin resource sharing (CORS) protocol][cross-origin-resource-sharing-cors-protocol] helps developers control if and how REST resources served by their applications can be shared across origins.
+The [cross-origin resource sharing (CORS) protocol](https://www.w3.org/TR/cors) helps developers control if and how REST resources served by their applications can be shared across origins.
 Helidon MP includes an implementation of CORS that you can use to add CORS behavior to the services you develop.
 You can define your application’s CORS behavior programmatically using the Helidon CORS API alone or together with configuration.

 ## Before You Begin